 Scaling horizontally means increasing the number of instances of VMs that run a functional component of a system.

-You can horizontally scale most Cloud Foundry component VMs to multiple instances for high availability.
+You can horizontally scale most CFAR component VMs to multiple instances for high availability.

 You should also distribute the instances of components across different AZs to minimize downtime during ongoing operation, product updates, and platform upgrades.
 For more information about using AZs, see Availability Zones.